Property

 To enter in a property, simply fill out the various yellow cells in the Mortgage rows.

 Mortgage Offsets can be dealt with in many different ways.
-Uniquely, Offset accounts can count as both a Cash account as well as down payments on your loan.
-Since this money can flex in between it can be a grey area, but for the purposes of the Sheet it needs to be more definite.
+Uniquely, offset accounts can count as both a Cash account as well as down payments on your loan.
+Since this money can flex in between it can be a grey area, but for the purposes of the Sheet it needs to be more clear.

-It is recommended that you come up with a theoretical minimum floor/emergency Cash amount that you have earmarked for emergencies, investments or general purchases ($30,000 for example).
+It is recommended that you come up with a theoretical floor/emergency cash amount that you have earmarked for emergencies, investments or general purchases ($30,000 for example).
 This $30,000 balance would go in the Cash tab as "Offset Account".

 In the Property tab for "Mortgage amount paid" you would put the remainder of this balance (ie. Total Offset Balance - $30,000).
 That way as your Offset Cash balance grows, in the Sheet more of your mortgage will be reflected as paid off over time.